AceBurgundy/Lite-SPA-JS/README.md

 This is Lite SPA JS, a lightweight JavaScript library designed to make building single-page applications (SPAs) easier and more enjoyable.
 It focuses on a unified approach, combining HTML and JavaScript within a single `Component` class.

 ### For Who

-- Programmers who want to make small websites using React's Component Based Development while still be able to utilize their common html, css and javascript knowledge.
+* Programmers who want to make small websites using React's Component Based Development while still be able to utilize their common HTML, CSS and JavaScript knowledge.

 **VS Code Tip:**

-For a more enjoyable development experience in VS Code, install the extension, "Inline HTML".
-This allows syntax highlighting for your html templates directly within your JavaScript files, providing a seamless workflow.
+For a more enjoyable development experience in VS Code, install the extension **Inline HTML**.
+This allows syntax highlighting for your HTML templates directly within your JavaScript files, providing a seamless workflow.

+---

 ### Features

 * **Component Class:** Lite SPA JS centers around the `Component` class.
 This class allows you to define your application's structure and logic within a single unit, promoting code organization and maintainability.
 * **State Management:** Manage state effectively with the `state` method within the `Component` class.
 It provides a clear way to track dynamic data and update the DOM accordingly.
-* **Event Handling:** Bind event listeners to elements after rendering using the `scripts` property in the `Component` class.
-This approach encourages separation of concerns and keeps your components clean.
+* **Logic Handling:** Use the `logic` property in the `Component` class to bind event listeners and add interactivity after rendering.
+This encourages clean separation of structure and behavior.
-* **CSS Management:** Utilize the `css` helper function to load CSS files associated with your components.
+* **CSS Management:** Use the `css()` helper function to load CSS files associated with your components.
 This ensures a clean and organized stylesheet strategy.
+* **Script Management:** Use the `scripts()` helper function to dynamically inject external `<script>` tags (such as CDNs) into `<head>`.
+Supports attributes like `type`, `async`, `defer`, `crossorigin`, and `integrity`.
 * **Navigation:** Implement navigation between components using the `Redirect` class.
 It provides a clear way to define links that update the URL and render the corresponding component.

+---

 ### Warning

-* **Overriden CSS:** The css function simply loads css files inside the <head> element to group related css and component together.
-If used improperly, styles with the same selectors will be overriden just as how it would normally be.
-This doesn't work like css modules.
+* **Overriden CSS:** The `css()` function simply loads CSS files inside the `<head>` element to group related CSS and components together.
+If used improperly, styles with the same selectors will be overridden just as they normally would.
+This doesn’t work like CSS modules.

-  - To allow the page to load just a bit faster and reduce FOUC, call it inside a component.
-This way css() will load along the component.
-Calling css() outside a component will load it on the initial page load.
-Meaning, if all of your css() calls are outside all of your components, all of them will be called on the initial page load causing unnecessary delay.
+  * To reduce FOUC and speed up initial load, call `css()` inside a component so styles are only loaded when the component is used.
+Calling `css()` outside a component loads styles during the initial page load, which can cause unnecessary delays.

+---

 ### Benefits

 * **Simplified SPA Development:** Lite SPA JS removes the need for complex boilerplate code, allowing you to focus on building the core functionalities of your application.
 * **Improved Code Organization:** The `Component` class promotes well-structured and maintainable code by combining HTML structure and JavaScript logic in a unified manner.
 * **Enhanced Developer Experience:** Lite SPA JS prioritizes a clean and streamlined development experience.

+---

 ### Getting Started